Choosing the Right Natural Sweetener: Jaggery vs Coconut Sugar vs Raw Sugar

 Yes.
 It has a similar sweetness level and works 1:1 as a substitute in most recipes.

-3. Does raw sugar spike insulin levels like white sugar?
+3. Does raw sugar spike insulin?

 5. How is mineral content preserved in jaggery?